 "EDI, where's the Commander?"

-The synthesized female voice was heard in her room.
-"He is resting in his quarters, operative Lawson."
+The synthetic female voice was heard in her room.
+"He is resting in the Captain's Cabin, Operative Lawson."

 "Thank you, EDI."

 "Logging you out, Operative Lawson."

 Shepard lied on his bed with his BDUs still on, looking up the window in the roof and watched the graceful asari buildings of Nos Astra.
 It had been a long day, or it felt so; combat was hectic, fast and exhausting.
 They had combated the mercs and secured the area, Miranda's sister and family was in the space port none the wiser of what had happened.